-The Company Secretary together with the GMD/GCEO is responsible for the preparation and circulation of Board papers should they be required.
-The Board papers if so required will be circulated to Directors prior to the Board meeting.
+4.1.1 The Secretary together with the Company EC/GMD/GCEO/CFO is responsible for the preparation and circulation of Board papers should they be required.
+The agenda and papers for the meetings should be circulated to Directors at least five (5) days prior to the Board meeting to enable them to prepare for these meetings.
+At Board Meetings, the Management presents the papers and consultants may be invited to provide further insight.
 If a Board paper relates to a matter in which there is a known conflict of interest with a particular Director then the relevant Board paper will be removed by the Company Secretary on the instructions of the Chairman, from the set of Board papers sent to that Director.
 In the case of the Chairman having a conflict of interest, the Board will appoint another Director to make final decisions on the forwarding of Board papers to the Chairman.